scrapjs/audio-through-stream/readme.md

 * `this.frame` — number of processed frames (chunks).
 * `this.time` — time of the beginning of current chunk, in seconds.

+### Connecting to Web Audio

+`.connect` method does not perform any kind of pressure control.
+It just outputs data passed through stream to connected AudioNode(s).
+If you need web audio destination to control pressure of the stream — use [web-audio-stream](https://github.com/audio-lab/web-audio-stream) package.

 ## Related